integreat-io/integreat-transformers/README.md

 ## Transformers

-The package consists of several transformers that are exported as an object with the transformers set as properties:
+The package provides common transformers for Integreat.
+They are exported as an object with the transformer ids as keys, to be easily included in an integreat
+setup:

 - [`absolute`](#absolute)
 - [`arrToObject`](#arrtoobject)